AnyGridTech/frappe-types/README.md

 ### ✅ Option 1: Explicit Import

 This is the modern, recommended approach.
-It is explicit, safe, and doesn't require complex `tsconfig.json` modifications.

 Simply add the following import statement to a central file in your project, such as an entry point (`index.ts`, `main.ts`) or a dedicated type definition file (`globals.d.ts`):